Code-Crash/cc-terminal/README.md

 - [ ] Add centralize command registry for simplicity.
 [High Priority]
 - [ ] Try to add support for complex commands
 - [ ] Add Test Cases
+- [ ] Add Support For ASCII Characters on Terminal Output
+- [ ] Add Support For Images on Terminal Output
+- [ ] Add Support For Videos on Terminal Output
+- [ ] Add Support For Custom Design (Graphic or Canvas) on Terminal Output